Table of Contents

 4. Poor Immune System

-When the immune system, which is responsible for fighting ‘foreign elements’, gets weak, anything including boils, can easily strike.
-To keep your immune system strong, you will need a daily intake of a healthy diet, fruits, and adequate exercise.
+When the immune system, responsible for fighting ‘foreign elements,’ gets weak, anything, including boils, can quickly strike.
+You will need a healthy diet, fruits, and adequate exercise daily to keep your immune system strong.

 5. Stress and sickness